Stranger in the Attic

 I always felt like I was in a horror movie when I was up here at night.
 That night was especially good for it.
 Wind made the oak leaves roar.
 A fat, white moon high up trailed shreds of cloud.
 I even heard an owl.

-I took the dozen steps, heart racing, a tiny smile making my face feel tight.
+I took a dozen steps, heart racing, a tiny smile making my face feel tight.

 Except it wasn’t as dark as it should have been.
 At first, I thought it was the moon shining through the small, round windows scattered around the roofs.
 I turned to face the source.